AVEVA/AVEVA-Samples-OMF/basic_samples/Complex_Dynamic/NodeJS/README.md

 ## Running the Sample

-1. Make a local copy of the git repo
+1. Clone the GitHub repository
 1. Install node.js, installation instructions are available at [node.js](https://nodejs.org/en/).
 1. Install dependencies, using the command line: